toddamoda/pyyxellsfgffg/HOW_TO_RELEASE.md

        # Send the package to https://pypi.org
        $ tox -e release
        ```

-14. Send the new release 'pyxel-sim' to the Conda forge channel (after sending the
+15. Send the new release 'pyxel-sim' to the Conda forge channel on GitHub (after sending the
     package to PyPi)

     1. Create a new recipe based on the current version of `pyxel-sim` from the PyPi